ArgDevIO/Restaurant-WebApp/README.md

  - **Argetim Ramadani** (*161553*) - GitHub account: [ArgDevIO ](https://github.com/ArgDevIO)
  - **Musli Ademi** (*151540*) - GitHub account: [mustran ](https://github.com/mustran)

--**Restaurant WebApp** is a Full Stack WebApp mainly used for online food ordering, inspired by the lack of this kind of systems in our city and the poor user experience while ordering food by phone calls which leads to a ton of incorrect orders and unhappy customers...
+-**Restaurant WebApp** is a Full Stack WebApp mainly used for online food ordering, inspired by the lack of this kind of systems in our country and the poor user experience while ordering food by phone calls which leads to a ton of incorrect orders and unhappy customers...
 ### App Features:
 - Authentication (JWT)
 	- e-mail